fwupd/fwupd/README.md

 The list of approved updates can be enabled by adding `ApprovalRequired=true` to the remote configuration file, e.g. `lvfs.conf`.
-Once enabled, the list of approved updates can be set in `daemon.conf` using a comma-delimited list.
+Once enabled, the list of approved updates can be set in `fwupd.conf` using a comma-delimited list.

 For example: